 Skip to main content

 A quote is a priced intent with a 2-minute TTL.
 Call POST /v1/orchestration/quote to get deposit instructions and pricing.
 A quote does not create an order.
 An order is created when you call POST /v1/orchestration/submit with the quote ID and a funded deposit proof.
 The order tracks execution from deposit through delivery.
 Orders can also be created automatically via submissionless flows.
-When a deposit arrives at a quote’s deposit address, the system detects it via webhooks (Helius for Solana, Blockdaemon for Bitcoin) or polling (Spark ingress scan) and creates the order without requiring an explicit /submit call.
-Expired quotes are repriced at live market rates.
+When a deposit arrives at a quote’s deposit address, the system detects the deposit via webhooks (Helius for Solana, Blockdaemon for Bitcoin) or polling (Spark ingress scan) and creates the order without requiring an explicit /submit call.
+Late deposits (arriving after quote expiry) are always accepted and repriced at the live market rate at detection time; execution is still bounded by the quote’s slippageBps.
 For submissionless flows, use GET /v1/orchestration/order?quoteId=... to poll for order creation.
 This endpoint returns both the quote state and the order (or null if no deposit has been detected yet).
 See API: Quotes and Orders for the full response shape.

 GET /v1/orchestration/status?quoteId=... returns 404 for quotes that have not been submitted.
 Use GET /v1/orchestration/order instead when you need to poll before the order exists.